alualu628628/Autonomous-Outdoor-Scanning-via-Online-Topological-and-Geometric-Path-Optimization/readme.md

-# Husky Simylation
+# Husky Simulation

 This is a simulated system (based on ros gazebo) for outdoor mobile robot Husky to explore the unknown outdoor scenes.
-This is the implementation of the ROS indigo version.
+This is the implementation on ROS indigo version.
 You can also find the implementation on ROS kenetic in another branch of this depository.
 We recommend that indigo version is more stable because it is consistent with Husky office packages.

 ## Installation
 Makesure you have a ubuntu14.04 system with high version cmake(>=3.1.3), gcc(>=5.5), g++(>=5.5), which are to support c++ 14 standard (LOAM needs, see [LOAM](https://github.com/laboshinl/loam_velodyne))